uswds/uswds-site/pages/patterns/select-language/three-or-more-languages.md

 Inconsistent placement and treatment of language selection interface components can be a barrier to users, especially those with limited English-language skills, preventing them from easily finding and accessing content in other languages.

 ## When to use this pattern
 Use this pattern when the content is available in three or more languages and all content is available in each language.
-When content is available in only two languages, see the pattern <a href="../two-languages/">Select from two languages</a> pattern.
-When only selected content is available in some languages, see <a href="../selected-content/">Find selected content in preferred language</a> pattern.
+When content is available in only two languages, see the pattern <a href="{{ site.baseurl }}/patterns/language-selector/two-languages/">Select from two languages</a> pattern.
+When only selected content is available in some languages, see <a href="{{ site.baseurl }}/patterns/language-selector/selected-content/">Find selected content in preferred language</a> pattern.

 ## What's the solution
 Place the language selector menu at the top right of the screen above site navigation, allowing site visitors to use a dropdown menu to select their language of choice.